-- Immediately notify the instructor. - Complete documentation, DON Incident or Near Miss Form'.
-'Incident Report' and the 'Supervisor's Injury/Illness prevention report'. - Complete clinical site forms as mandated by the specific facility's policies and procedures. - Submit the 'Incident Report' form within 24 hours to the Department Chair. - In an emergency, call 911. - For non-emergent injury, consult with the student health center or follow up with your primary provider. - Submit a physician or nurse practitioner's clearance before returning to school to faculty, Assistant Director/Undergraduate Program Director/Department Chair. - The release statement must be on either an official prescription pad or physician's or nurse practitioner's letterhead stationery.
+- Immediately notify the instructor - Complete documentation "DON Incident or Near Miss Report" if applicable, "Incident Report," and the "Supervisor's Injury/Illness Prevention Report." - Complete clinical site forms as mandated by the specific facility's policies and procedures. - Submit the "Incident Report" form within 24 hours to the Department Chair. - In an emergency, call 911. - For non-emergency injury, consult with the student health center or follow up with your primary provider. - Submit physician or nurse practitioner's clearance before returning to school to faculty, Assistant Director/Undergraduate Program Director/Department Chair.
+The release statement must be on either an official prescription pad or physician's or nurse practitioner's letterhead stationary.

-For the protection of students, clients, clinical personnel and faculty, the following policies must be adhered to:
+For the protection of students, clients, clinical personnel, and faculty, the following policies must be adhered to:

-1) If prior to enrollment or while enrolled in the program, a student experiences a health condition that could create a hazard to themselves, employees or patients, the student is expected to present a clearance form to the DON from their health care provider (physician, nurse practitioner, or physician's assistant) that it is safe for the student to attend class, lab, and clinical.

-- 2) Any student with a visible injury or illness involving a potential communicable disease will be required to furnish a clearance statement from the primary healthcare provider (physician, nurse practitioner, or physician's assistant) before returning to the class or clinical setting.
-Examples of the above include: conditions requiring casts, canes, crutches, slings, elastic bandages, skin rashes, sore throats and draining wounds. - 3) Letters from primary healthcare providers (physicians, nurse practitioner, or physician's assistant) regarding student illness, surgery, injury, or other health conditions must include specific limitations or restrictions, as well as a statement defining classroom and clinical activities allowed.
-Any limitation or restriction must be followed up by a written release from the physician before returning to full activity. - 4) In any or all clinical situations, alternative assignments and/or rotation to specialty units is up to the discretion of the instructor. - 5) In all circumstances, students must be able to meet learning objectives, with consideration of the restrictions stipulated by the physician, to remain in good standing in the Nursing Program.
+- 1. If prior to enrollment or while enrolled in the program, a student experiences a health condition that would create a hazard to themselves, employees or patients, the student is expected to present a clearance form to the DON from their health care provider (physician, nurse practitioner, or physician's assistant) that it is safe for the student to attend class, lab, and clinical. - 2.
+Any student with a visible injury or illness involving a potential communicable disease will be required to furnish a clearance statement from the primary health care provider (physician, nurse practitioner, or physician's assistant) before returning to the class or clinical setting.
+Examples of above include: conditions requiring casts, canes, crutches, slings, elastic bandages, skin rashes, sore throats, and draining wounds. - 3.Letters from primary health care providers (physicians, nurse practitioner, or physician's assistant) regarding student illness, surgery, injury, or other health conditions must include specific limitation or restrictions, as well as a statement defining classroom and clinical activities allowed.
+Any limitation or restriction must be followed up by a written release from the provider before returning to full activity. - 4.
+In any or all clinical situations, alternative assignments and/or rotation to specialty units is up to the discretion of the instructor. - 5.In all circumstances, students must be able to meet learning objectives, with consideration of the restrictions stipulated by the health care provider, to remain in good standing in the Nursing Program.

-Please Note: The DON may require additional written medical clearance to ensure student and client safety.
+Please Note: The DON may require additional written medical clearnace to ensure student and client safety.